 (Sandstone and Limestone)

-Collyweston limestone slates, again no longer quarried, the rock forming the slates was dug out of the quarry during summer months and left over winter when the frost would split the rock forming the slate, again laid in random courses.
+Collyweston limestone slates are also no longer quarried.
+The rock forming the slates was dug out of the quarry during summer months and left over winter when the frost would split the rock forming the slate, again laid in random courses.
 The roofs in old Stamford are virtually all Collyweston slate, an interesting fact is that Collyweston slate was used to roof the Mansion House in London when first built and later when extended, the slaters coming from Collyweston to carry out the work.
 These slates are also prominent in the Cotswolds and Purbeck.